videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-alert-automation/readme.md

 :heavy_check_mark: Add a switch statement that checks whether the conditional access policy was added, updated or deleted.<br />
 :heavy_check_mark: Add a check to find if the newly created conditional access policy has block controls.<br />
 :heavy_check_mark: Fire an alert on Team channel if a policy alert condition is satisfied for new policy. <br />
-:heavy_check_mark: Add a check to find if the any conditional access policy update has been updated from grant access to block controls. <br />
+:heavy_check_mark: Add a check to find if the any conditional access policy update has changed conditional access policy from grant access to block controls. <br />
 :heavy_check_mark: Fire an alert on Team channel if a policy alert condition is satisfied for any policy updates. <br />

 When you're done, your logic app looks like this workflow at a high level: